-Ability to manage traffic spikes: You may have short periods of time with unusually high traffic, either unexpected or planned.
-Solutions that outsource the telephony portion of a fax solution tend to handle planned and unplanned traffic spikes better than on premises solutions, which require you to overbuy maximum traffic and capacity in order to avoid busy signals or traffic congestion in the event of a spike.
+Ability to manage traffic spikes: You may have short periods of time with unusually high traffic and these can be unexpected or planned.
+Some organizations may send high volumes at the same time each month or have higher traffic in certain seasons.
+Solutions that outsource the telephony portion of a fax solution tend to handle planned and unplanned traffic spikes better than on-premises solutions, which require you to purchase hardware and software for maximum traffic and capacity to avoid busy signals or traffic congestion, causing fax failures or delays.